 In the hut, it would be the same.
-He would feed himself barely enough and then lie in ruins on one of the six planks of his bed thinking colour and shape, sliding along the edge of the fade.
-It would go: Circle is blue or black.
-The hour of cold.
-The ocean’s eye.
-Triangle, the purple swimmer, intersects the afternoon.
-Square all orange, some red, in the morning.
-Rise with sister.
-Sister is cone, golden cone, she must be circled to be seen.
-Circle is blue or black – backward through the day.
-And so on to the far side of night, nothing gained, nothing learned.
+He would feed himself barely enough and then lie on one of the six planks of his bed thinking colour and shape, sliding along the edge of the cone.
+Would he enter?
+Would he not?
+His days would go: Rise with sister.
+Leave bed.
+Follow her downstairs.
+The table is set.
+Red mat, blue bowl – or is it black?
+There is no one else.
+There never is.
+Beneath the table is the golden shape, the cone that opens the earth, and sister in it.
+She must be circled to be seen.
+She must be entered, the cone must – but stop!
+Just like that, Brian Ed would go backward through the day, and so on to the far side of night, with nothing gained, nothing learned.
 Nothing new.

 ‘No dinner,’ said Merlijn.
 He stood in front of the ration house door.
 ‘No. Dinner.
 Would you like your ration now?’

 ‘No,’ said Brian Ed.
-He curled his dry hand into his dry hand.
 He would not leave.